 First aid and medical assistance

-In the event that you require first aid or medical assistance during Drupal Europe, please visit our registration desk or the venue front desk to call the stand-by paramedic.
+In the event that you require first aid or medical assistance during Drupal Europe, please visit our registration desk or the venue front desk to call a paramedic.
 For emergencies, dial 112.
+Hospitals are nearby.